brentsimmons/inessential.com/posts/2026/02/27/why-objective-c.markdown

 I wanted to replace my homegrown static website/blog generator because I no longer wanted to use the language it was written in, for reasons.

-I took it as a good opportunity to learn Python — but it turned out that my heart wasn’t in it (not Python’s fault; great language) and I ended up screwing it up.
+I took it as an opportunity to learn Python — but it turned out that my heart wasn’t in it (not Python’s fault; great language) and I ended up screwing it up.
 (See [Blog Fuckup](https://inessential.com/2026/02/01/blog-fuckup.html)).

 I thought about some alternatives: Swift, which I know well; Rust and Go, which would have the advantage of helping me branch out from the Apple ecosystem; and good old C, my happy-go-lucky friend who still sprints faster than every brash new language.